Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Hiccups occur in animals as well as humans and also occur in the human fetus.
 They are common in newborn babies.
 The number of hiccuping episodes gradually decreases over the first few months of a baby’s life.

-Many factors can cause a hiccup attack.
-The most common ones are listed below.
+Many factors can potentially cause a hiccup attack.
+They don't cause hiccups in everybody or every time that a person is exposed to them, though.
+The most common factors are listed below.

 - Eating too much food